Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20211016/index.md

 ### Heinz - Upcoming professional users of Cardano

-I'm here of course as enthusiastic community member but until a couple of days ago, I was leading digital transformation at AB InBev supply operations (https://www.ab-inbev.com/).
+I'm here of course as enthusiastic community member.
+But until a couple of days ago I was leading digital transformation at AB InBev supply operations (https://www.ab-inbev.com/).
 So, we are romancing with joint activity.
 This is all about a public permissionless blockchain for a large industry venture.
 Of course, my private interest goes far beyond that.

-But the governance topic is extremely Important for upcoming professional users of Cardano.
+But the governance topic is extremely important for upcoming professional users of Cardano.
 To really to be able to rely on what we are doing.
 To feel safe.
 If a community takes over the future, the innovation, and the governance of such an experiment I think it's very important to radiate trust.
 And to do this bearing in mind that there is a growing number of users.
 So what we are doing and how we are doing this is very important. - precis of Heinz - 4:09